imagej/imagej.github.io/pages/MorphoLibJ.md

-![Binary image, result of connected components labeling, and computation of distance map on the complement of binary image.](MorphoLibJ-grains-binary-label-distance.png "Binary image, result of connected components labeling, and computation of distance map on the complement of binary image.")
+![Binary image, result of connected components labeling, and computation of distance map on the complement of binary image.](/images/pages/MorphoLibJ-grains-binary-label-distance.png "Binary image, result of connected components labeling, and computation of distance map on the complement of binary image.")"

 Different connectivities may be chosen.
 For planar images, the most current ones are the 4-connectivity, that consider only orthogonal